 Cyclists are often at risk during a ride, especially at night.
 The danger may come from vehicles, pedestrians, or even other cyclists.
 No matter when you ride, however, it is important for you to be protected and prepared.
-Consider investing in some of these safety accessories.
-Though they may require a bit of additional budgeting and planning, the price is worth it, considering the legal and medical expenses you will save by avoiding a serious accident and injury.
+Consider investing in some of these safety accessories to protect you from a bicycle accident.
+Though they may require a bit of additional budgeting and planning, the price is worth it, considering the legal and medical expenses you will save by avoiding a serious accident.

 - Bicycle Tail Lights and Headlights